 Job Seekers: How to Streamline Your Job Search!

-Jobs on LinkedIn are always being posted and filled.
+Jobs on LinkedIn are constantly being posted and filled.
 Using the LinkedIn easy-apply filter can help you save time.
 Knowing how to use the search bar can feel obvious, but to use LinkedIn correctly, there are many tricks job seekers could benefit from.

-A company will look at your profile photo, your listed skills, how your profile page serves as a resume, and what your network looks like.
+A company will look at your profile photo, listed skills, how your profile page serves as a resume, and what your network looks like.
 Your search for new professional opportunities could be much easier if you use LinkedIn to get ahead of the circumstances.

 Why Should You Update Your LinkedIn Profile?

-Doing a quick search into how your LinkedIn headline should look could be a plus when you least expect it.
+A quick search into how your LinkedIn headline should look could be a plus when you least expect it.

-Making regular posts on your page can make your skills not only an unverified claim but a constant part of how your connections perceive you.
+Regular posts on your page can make your skills an unverified claim and a constant part of how your connections perceive you.
 To find jobs, you must use all available options to your advantage.

 It’s Still Social Media At The End of The Day!